mParticle/docs/src/pages/integrations/lifestreet/audience/index.md

 title: Audience
 ---

-LifeStreet is a leading global in-app advertising technology company.
-Its platform delivers breakthrough monetization for publishers and extraordinary volumes of quality users for advertisers.
+[Lifestreet](https://lifestreet.com/) is a leading global in-app advertising technology company.
+Its platform delivers breakthrough monetization for publishers and large volumes of quality users for advertisers.

 ## Prerequisites